 It can be tempting to get a smaller coop to save space or money, but overcrowding is a recipe for disaster.
 When chickens don't have enough room, they become stressed, which can lead to feather pecking, bullying, and other behavioral issues.
 A crowded coop also gets dirty much faster, and diseases can spread like wildfire through the flock.
 A good rule of thumb is to provide at least 4 square feet of indoor space per standard-sized chicken.
 When you design your coop, always plan for the flock you want to have in the future, not just the one you have today.
 Giving your chickens plenty of room to roam, roost, and nest is fundamental to maintaining a happy and healthy flock.

-Must-Have Accessories for Your Coop
+Must-Have Accessories for Your Chicken Coop

 Once you have a high-quality coop, the right accessories can make life easier for you and even better for your flock.
 Think of these add-ons as the finishing touches that tailor your coop perfectly to your environment and your chickens' needs.
 From smart storage to climate control, these extras help you create the safest, healthiest, and most comfortable home for your feathered friends.
 Investing in a few key accessories can save you time on chores and give you valuable peace of mind.